jzhoulab/quasildr/README.md

 ## Documentation
 See full API documentation [here](https://quasildr.readthedocs.io/en/latest/main.html).
 For a high-level introduction to two main methods in quasildr, GraphDR and StructDR (DR means Data Representation):

+## Update log
+v0.2.2 (10/05/2021): Update the Trenti graphical interface app to use Dash 2.0.
+Bug fixes for Trenti and speed improvement from Dash 2.0.0.
+Please update to Dash 2.0 if you will use Trenti.

 ### GraphDR - visualization and general-purpose representation:
 GraphDR is a nonlinear representation method that preserves the interpretation of a corresponding linear space, while being able to well represent cell